The Rococo Art Movement Was Born When French Painters

 In dissimilarity to the superb restraint of the finest French rococo, Germany provides a breathtaking range of some of the most outrageous and magnificent rococo compages and interior decoration in the history of European art.

-This high standard of excellence spread from architecture to practical art - furniture, furnishings and porcelain - though these rarely surpassed those of France.
+German Rococo Compages, Interior Design and Decoration This high standard of excellence spread from architecture to practical art - furniture, furnishings and porcelain - though these rarely surpassed those of France.
 Nothing in 18th-century France, Italy or England rivals the sheer excess of such architectural masterpieces every bit Melk or the Dresden Zwinger, and in the number of first-rate churches and palaces lonely, Frg easily outstrips the others.
 This may stem from the fact that what we at present telephone call Federal republic of germany, was, in the eighteenth century, divided into several dissimilar principalities, kingdoms anq bishoprics, and then that a sure rivalry must accept determined the creation of buildings of major importance - unlike France or England where the really important commissions were invariably bars to a small number of patrons.

+German rococo can be seen to trace its origins to Roman churches of the bizarre menstruation such as Bernini's Sant' Andrea al Quirinale, where colour, lite and elaborate sculpture are all combined.
+This is credible for the first fourth dimension in Germany in the Abbey Church building of Weltenburg, built later on 1714, with its oval dome cut away internally to reveal a frescoed vision of the heavens in a higher place.
 Colour was the main string to the bow of High german rococo - pink, lilac, lemon, blue - all were combined or used individually to telling effect, equally in the Amalienburg, well-nigh Munich.
 The heavier, curving forms of the Baroque are turned into more staccato rhythms in German language rococo, and one finds the influence of a major baroque monument such as Bernini'south baldacchino in St. Peter'south Rome, transformed by Balthasar Neumann (1687-1753), into a confection of the guild of the high altar at Vierzehnheiligen, perhaps the virtually complex and satisfying of German churches.
+While room shapes in France during the eighteenth century did not change a bully deal, and the programme of ecclesiastical buildings inappreciably at all, German language rococo architects explored every possibility.
+Walls not only seem to sway despite their huge calibration, but whole sections appear to have been cut away, with the effect that the enormous frescoed ceilings, which entirely dominate most of these churches, seem to bladder higher up the worshipper.

+One of the most exciting features of German rococo compages is the highly dramatic siting of some of the about important examples, such every bit the Abbey of Melk past J. Prandtauer, begun in 1702.
+Deliberately placed in a commanding position high above the Danube, the two great towers dominate a courtyard in front opened to the outside world by a great Palladian-type arch.
+Such a feeling for drama, and for the total interest of the faithful both externally and internally, is also establish at Ettal, in a reversed part, with the monastery dominated by surrounding mountains.
 Secular edifice also reached a high level of perfection.
 Perhaps the most sophisticated examples are to be found in and effectually Munich where, equally court dwarf and architect, Francois Cuvillies (1695-1768) was involved in many buildings, perhaps the finest being the Amalienburg.
 This small-scale pavilion, built betwixt 1734 and 1739 and named after the Elector's wife, has, in Hugh Award's words, 'an easy elegance and gossamer delicacy'.
 Its gently swaying front, shallow rustication and unusual pediments herald one of the loveliest rooms in Europe - the famous Hall of Mirrors with its silverish rocaille against powder-blue background and glittering drinking glass.
 At the opposite end of the scale, Cuvillies Residenz-theater in Munich (1751-53) uses richly gilded figures and musical instruments to frame the entire auditorium, contrasting vividly with the cherry damask and velvet of the walls and seats.
+Potsdam and Dresden never produced a rococo style equally refined as that of Munich, just buildings such as the Zwinger (1709-19) by Poppelmann in Dresden overwhelm by their scale and superabundance of decorative detail.
+The event of this blazon of architecture is likewise felt in the little Palace of Sans Souci at Potsdam (1745-51), which was built for Frederick the Bang-up.
+For sheer scale, opulence and overpowering grandeur of detail, the Rococo of Germany is foremost in Europe.

 For more than information about Rococo interiors in Russia, run across the piece of work of Bartolomeo Rastrelli (1700-71).